ctospark/ctospark.github.io/_pages/about.md

   - /about.html
 ---

-Specializing in Medical Device Development & Regulatory Strategy.\
+Medical device engineer and researcher at Seoul National University Hospital.\
-I bridge the gap between engineering innovation and clinical commercialization.
+I take clinical needs from prototype through regulatory approval to commercialization.

 Experience